What is breast cancer? How is it treated?

 YOU CAN LEARN FROM SURVIVORS

 The majority of our east Tennessee members are survivors: women who have been through the journey.
-You can connect with these survivors in two ways:
+You can connect with these survivors in these ways:

-- Attend an Event We have social events where we get together to share camaraderie and experiences.
-You are welcome to join us at our next event.
+- Attend an Event.
+We have social events where we get together to share camaraderie and experiences.
+You are welcome to look at photos of past events and join us at our next event.

-- Make a Connection Many of our members are survivors who are willing to share their experience one-on-one with others.
-If you would like to be paired with a survivor, make a connection through our Sisterhood program.
+- Many of our members are survivors who are willing to share their experience one-on-one with others.
+If you would like to be paired with a survivor, make a connection through our Sisterhood program – make a connection here.

 YOU CAN LEARN FROM SCIENTIFIC INFORMATION